souserge/assignment-3-802172/reports/Assignment-3-Design.md

 ...

-> *3. Run customerstreamapp and show the operation of the customerstreamapp with yourtest environments.
+> *3. Run customerstreamapp and show the operation of the customerstreamapp with your test environments.
 Explain the test environments.
 Discuss the analytics and its performance observations.
 (1 point)*

 ...

-> *4. Present your tests and explain them for the situation in which wrong data is sent from or iswithin data sources.
-Report how your implementation deals with that (e.g., exceptions,failures, and decreasing performance).
+> *4. Present your tests and explain them for the situation in which wrong data is sent from or is within data sources.
+Report how your implementation deals with that (e.g., exceptions, failures, and decreasing performance).
 You should test with different error rates.
 (1 point)*

 ...

-> *5. Explain parallelism settings in your implementation and test with different (higher) degrees ofparallelism.
-Report the performance and issues you have observed in your testingenvironments.
-(1 point).*
+> *5. Explain parallelism settings in your implementation and test with different (higher) degrees of parallelism.
+Report the performance and issues you have observed in your testing environments.
+(1 point)*

+...

+## Part 3 - Connection (weighted factor for grades = 2)

+> *1. If you would like the analytics results to be stored also into mysimbdp-coredms as the final sink, how would you modify the design and implement this (better to use a figure to explain your design).
+(1 point)*

+...

+> *2. Given the output of streaming analytics stored in mysimbdp-coredms for a long time.
+Explain a batch analytics (see also Part 1, question 1) that could be used to analyze such historical data.
+How would you implement it?
+(1 point)*

+...

+> *3. Assume that the streaming analytics detects a critical condition (e.g., a very high rate of alerts) that should trigger the execution of a batch analytics to analyze historical data.
+How would you extend your architecture in Part 1 to support this (use a figure to explain your work)?
+(1 point)*

+...

+> *4. If you want to scale your streaming analytics service for many customers and data, which components would you focus and which techniques you want to use?
+(1 point)*

+...

+> *5. Is it possible to achieve end-to-end exactly once delivery in your current implementation?
+If yes, explain why.
+If not, what could be conditions and changes to make it happen?
+If it is impossible to have end-to-end exactly once delivery in your view, explain why.
+(1 point)*

+...

 <!--